Vittor-Emanoel/Vittor-Emanoel/README.md

 - 📱  Mobile app development: React Native.
 - 🌐 Web development: HTML, CSS, JavaScript, ReactJS, NextJS and more.
-- 👩‍💻 Back-end development: NodeJs, Express, Fastify, Nest, Postgresql and more.
+- 👩‍💻 Back-end development: NodeJs, Express, Fastify, Nest, Postgresql, Docker and more.
 - 🛠️ Tools and technologies: Git, GitHub, Jest, Cypress, VSCode, Expo, Figma, UI/UX and more.

 "Do you fancy a coffee?" ☕